 Here are a few quick tips to speed up conversion:

-- Turn off the "Excel Fonts" Option in the View Menu
+- Turn off the "Excel Fonts" Option in the View Menu.

-The Excel Fonts command turns on/off excel fonts for the to-Excel conversion.
-When turned on (which is the default setting), this feature attempts to replicate the size, colour and type of font from the PDF in Excel.
+The "Excel Fonts" command turns on/off Excel fonts for the PDF-to-Excel conversion.
+When turned on (which is the default setting), this feature attempts to replicate the size, colour and type of font from the PDF to Excel.

-- Turn off the "Excel Spacing" Option in the View Menu
+- Turn off the "Excel Spacing" Option in the View Menu.

-The Excel Spacing command turns on/off the automatic spacing for the to-Excel conversion.
-Turning this option off in addition to turning off the Excel Fonts will speed up conversion.
+The "Excel Spacing" command turns on/off the automatic spacing for the to-Excel conversion.
+Turning this option off, in addition to turning off the Excel Fonts, will speed up conversion.

-- Excel Spreadsheet Limitation
+- Excel Spreadsheet Limitation.